microsoft/TouchDevelop/README.md

 The docs are authored as TouchDevelop scripts in TouchDevelop itself.
 You can fork them and send pull requests from TouchDevelop itself to update them.

+## More handy commands

+Our catch-all tool is `build/client.js`, which is compiled from `nodeclient/client.ts`.
+Some of the common invocations of `client.js` are exposed as Jake targets.

+    # assumes TD_UPLOAD_KEY and TD_UPLOAD_USER are set, uploads a new test build
+    jake upload
+    # update the files in generated/
+    jake update-docs

+Find out about other commands directly:

+    node build/client.js

+The `client.js` is built by default.